LFAST-Support/Thermo-Electric-Controller/README.md

 * For instructions on installing a mosquitto broker, follow the link below.
 *       https://mosquitto.org/download/
 *
 * The `test_environment` folder contains a test client program `client.py` written in Python.
-This is an MQTT client that can be used to send MQTT commands via an MQTT broker to a Thermistor Mux module and/or display MQTT messages published by the Thermistor Mux module.
+This is an MQTT client that can be used to send MQTT commands via an MQTT broker to a TEC module and/or display MQTT messages published by the TEC module.
 It currently only runs as a command-line interface.
 * The Test Client has data logging capabilities.
 Inbound messages from the TEC data topic are optionally logged to a CSV file with filename `TEC_test_log_YYYY-MM-DD.csv` in the folder where the Test Client is run.
 *
 * The client can be run as a command-line interface or GUI option.
 Both offer the same features and display the same telemetry.